Frequently Asked Questions

 We’re glad that you’re interested in joining our church family!
 In our church, membership comes through the sacraments of Holy Baptism and Holy Sealing.
 To learn more about what it means to be a member, click here.

 Usually our services are about an hour to an hour and fifteen minutes in length.

 Man and woman are both equally created in the image of God (Genesis 1:27).
 Both are called to protect and shape the creation; God has not assigned them different areas of dominion or activity (Genesis 1:28-30).
 The responsibilities of men and women are understood differently owing to social and political developments within society, among other things.

-In our church, women are not currently ordained as ministers, although the topic is currently being discerned at the international level.
-Women are able and encouraged to have leadership roles in other areas of the congregation, such as on a congregational Shared Leadership Team, in small groups, children's, youth, and music ministries, etc.
+As of 2023, women are able to be ordained as ministers in our church.
+For more information on the doctrine and context behind this, you can read the transcript of a video regarding this topic.
+Women are also able and encouraged to have leadership roles in other areas of the congregation, such as on a congregational Shared Leadership Team, in small groups, children's, youth, and music ministries, etc.